Baxshopnl/traffic-light-challenge/Readme.md

 There is a special case where emergency services, like police and ambulances can temporarily override a traffic light state.\
 They can remotely press a button and put the traffic light in an "emergency state".
 This means the Yellow light blinks 5 times.
-This gives them the opportunity to Are blinking the
+This gives them the opportunity to safely pass the crossing.

 ![Visualization](/docs/visualization.gif)